abraunegg/onedrive/docs/USAGE.md

 # download_only = "false"
 # disable_notifications = "false"
 ```

+### How to 'skip' certain files from syncing?
+There are two methods to achieve this:
+*   Utilise 'skip_file' to configure what files to skip
+*   Utilise 'sync_list' to configure what files and directories to sync, and what should be exluded

 ### How to 'rate limit' the application to control bandwidth consumed for upload & download operations
 To minimise the Internet bandwidth for upload and download operations, you can configure the 'rate_limit' option within the config file.